I

 It wasn’t until the late 19th century that this dog became known for its solid red color.

 Irish terriers have been found throughout Ireland for centuries and are one of the older terrier breeds.
 While their exact date of inception is not known, it is believed they began in the late 19th century in Cork, Ireland, although there are images that appear to depict this breed dating back to the 18th century.
-It has been nicknamed the daredevil for its reputation of being courageous in the face of danger as well as loyal and spirited and even served as a messenger and sentinel dog in World War I.
+It has been nicknamed the daredevil for its reputation of being courageous in the face of danger, as well as loyal and spirited, and it even served as a messenger and sentinel dog in World War I.

-It is thought that they were bred from the now-extinct black and tan terrier and early variations of the breed came in a wider variety of colors.
+It is thought that they were bred from the now-extinct black and tan terrier, and early variations of the breed came in a wider variety of colors.
 It wasn’t until the late 19th century that this dog became known for its solid red color.

 Size and Weight